In the lifecycle of a k6 test, a script always runs through these stages in the same order:

 The init stage

 The init stage is required.
 Before the test runs, k6 needs to initialize the test conditions.
-To prepare the test, the code in the init context:
+To prepare the test, code in the init context runs once per VU.

-- Loads files from the local file system
+- Load files from the local file system

-- Defines lifecycle functions for the VU, setup, and teardown stages (and for custom or handleSummary() functions, too).
+- Define lifecycle functions for the VU, setup, and teardown stages (and for custom or handleSummary() functions, too).

 All code that is outside of a lifecycle function is code in the init context.
 Code in the init context always executes first.